numfocus/DISCOVER-Cookbook/docs/proposals/002-Versioning_Proposal.md

 ## Implementation

-My implementation follows a systematic approach aligned with industry standards for documentation versioning:
+My implementation follows a systematic approach that respects the current project architecture:

+### 0. Design Phase
+I will first create detailed design documentation that includes:

+- Tag-based versioning schema
+- UI mockups for version selection (minimal changes to existing design)
+- Deployment architecture

-### 1. Version Data Architecture
+### 1. Tag-Based Version Structure

-I will implement a centralized version registry that defines all versions and their relationships.
-This architecture will:
+I will implement a approach that:

-- Provide a single source of truth for version information
-- Support automatic version detection from URL paths
-- Enable contextual navigation between versions
+- Uses Git tags to mark specific versions
-- Scale to accommodate future versions
+- Creates a simple mapping file to track tagged versions
-- Maintain independence between versions

-The version data structure will include:
-- Version metadata (name, display name, URL path, branch, release date, status)
-- Utility functions for version detection and navigation
-- Mapping data for equivalent content across versions
+- Requires minimal infrastructure changes

 ### 2. Enhanced GitHub Actions Workflow

-I will configure an improved deployment workflow by enhancing the existing GitHub Actions setup to:
+I will configure the GitHub Actions workflow to:

+- Build and deploy tagged versions to their respective directories
-- Automatically detect the source branch
+- Maintain the main branch deployment at the root path
-- Map branches to appropriate URL paths
-- Apply version-specific configurations
-- Deploy to the correct subfolder in gh-pages
 - Preserve the CNAME file for the custom domain

-The workflow will determine the target path based on the branch (main → /, master → /v1.0/) and deploy each version to its dedicated location while maintaining the shared domain.

 ### 3. Version Selector UI Component

 I will implement an accessible, user-friendly version selector component:

-1. **Component Location**: Integrated into the Jupyter Book in the left sidebar
-2. **Implementation Strategy**:
-   - DOM-based insertion for compatibility with Jupyter Book
+- Integrates with the existing Jupyter Book UI
-   - Event-driven interaction handling

-3. **UI Features**:
-   - Current version indicator
+- Provides a clear indicator of the current version
-   - Dropdown for all available versions
-   - Version-specific metadata (status)
-   - Visual distinction for latest version

-4. **Responsive Design**:
-   - Adapts to all screen sizes
-   - Maintains usability on mobile devices
-   - Follows existing responsive breakpoints
+- Offers a simple method to switch to other versions

 <br><br>
 ![version-selector](togglebutton2.png)
 <br><br>

 ### 4. Outdated Version Notification Banner

-For non-latest versions (v1.0), I will implement a prominent notification banner:
+For non-latest versions, I will implement a notification banner:

-1. **Banner Design**:
-   - Full-width banner at the top of the page
-   - Distinct background color for visibility (red or any color of your choice)
-   - Clear typography with sufficient contrast
-   - Non-disruptive but immediately noticeable

-2. **Banner Content**:
-   - Clear message: "You are viewing an older version (v1.0) of the DISCOVER Cookbook"
+- Subtle indicator that appears in an unobtrusive location
+- Brief message indicating a newer version exists
-   - Direct link to equivalent page in latest version
+- Link to the equivalent page in the latest version
-   - Release date information to provide context

-3. **Technical Implementation**:
-   - Conditional insertion based on version detection
-   - Responsive design for all screen sizes
-   - Persistent across page navigation within same version
+- Designed to complement the existing UI without disrupting the user experience

 ![Banner](banner.png)